Trauma Bonding what is it?

 For children living in inconsistent nurturing households the bond becomes more intense because one time they feel loved and another time they feel fear.
 To this child love is confusing and fearful, this fear for a child is intense and it can be so terrifying the child fears being annihilated.
 For these children it becomes difficult to discern what love is and what fear is, in time love become associated with fear, rejection and abandonment.
 Hence the bond this child has with their caregivers becomes traumatic, attachment is given to the abusive caregiver, identify with the people who are also there to protect the child so the child can survive.
 Some will detach from themselves in dissociative ways because the feelings of love and fear are both too intense to keep hold of and process.
 As a child our cognitive abilities are not yet ready to cope with such inconsistencies, trauma and abuse.

-Trauma bonding is also a dynamic set up between people where one is passive rather than assertive and the other is dominate.
-For example in domestic violent relationships where one of the couple wants all the power and control over the other; this is also true for any relationship where there is a power imbalance for example work colleagues, authority figures or anyone who can have power over another.
+Trauma bonding is also a dynamic set up between people where one is passive rather than assertive and the other is dominant or aggressive relationships; where one of the couple wants all the power and control over the other; this is also true for any relationship where there is a power imbalance for example work colleagues, authority figures or anyone who can have power over another.

 "Healing is like a jigsaw puzzle.
 We need to find all the pieces, to empower us to see